‘I’m praying its for real’: City of Ashland excited about news of Cliffs/AK Steel merger

 The mayor also said before the announcement he was aware of another company showing interest in the Ashland Works and Coke Property owned by AK Steel, and he sees the potential for two new companies coming to Ashland.

-The mayor said he hasn’t talked to representatives for Cleveland-Cliffs yet, buy is he is looking forward to talking to them and building a “good neighbor” relationship with them.
+The mayor said he hasn’t talked to representatives for Cleveland-Cliffs yet, but is he is looking forward to talking to them and building a “good neighbor” relationship with them.

 The transaction between the two companies is expected to close in the first half of 2020